 Step 4: Fail to Prepare, Prepare to Fail.
 Particularly in Dynamics and Complex Planes

-The hardest topics in Maths C, from Dynamics, to Simple Harmonic Motion, through to Euler’s theorem, and back across to Hooke’s law, can all become massively time consuming.
+The hardest topics in Specialist Maths, from Dynamics, to Simple Harmonic Motion, through to Euler’s theorem, and back across to Hooke’s law, can all become massively time consuming.
 It can be easy to get stuck going through Dynamics questions for hours, at the obvious detriment to other topics and even your other subjects.

 It’s easier to say but try not to let yourself get sucked down that path too badly.
 If you’re struggling with something, ask your teacher (or your Academic Personal Trainer) for help, and keep working through your study.